VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.6 Map Distribution
 To enable an automatic map distribution and intelligent management of restarting the vehicles if necessary, a standardized way to distribute maps is introduced.

 The map files to be distributed are stored on a dedicated map server that is accessible by the vehicles.
 To ensure efficient transmission, each transmission should consist of a single file.
 If multiple maps or files are required, they should be bundled or packed into a single file.
-The process of transferring a map from the map server to a vehicle is a pull operation, initiated by the master controller issuing a download command using an instantAction.
+The process of transferring a map from the map server to a vehicle is a pull operation, initiated by the master control issuing a download command using an instantAction.

 Each map is uniquely identified by a combination of a mapId and a mapVersion.
 The mapId describes a specific area of the vehicle's workspace, and the mapVersion indicates updates to previous versions.
 Before accepting a new job, the vehicle must check that there is a map on the vehicle for each mapId.

-In order to minimize downtime and make it easier for the master controller to synchronize the activation of new maps, it is essential that maps are pre-loaded or buffered on the vehicles.
-The status of the maps on the vehicle can be accessed via the vehicle status channel.
+In order to minimize downtime and make it easier for the master control to synchronize the activation of new maps, it is essential that maps are pre-loaded or buffered on the vehicles.
+The status of the maps on the vehicle can be accessed via the vehicle state channel.
 It's important to note that transferring a map to an AGV and then activating the map are different processes.
 To activate a pre-loaded map on a vehicle, the Master Control sends an instantAction.
 In this case, any other map with the same mapId but a different mapVersion is automatically disabled.
 Maps can be deleted by the Master Control with another instantAction.
 They can also be deleted by the vehicle itself when it runs out of memory.
-The result of this process is shown in the vehicle status.
+The result of this process is shown in the vehicle state.

 #### 6.6.6.1 Maps in the Vehicle State
 The .agvPosition.mapId field of the state represents the currently active map.
 Information about the maps available on a vehicle is presented in the 'maps' array, which is a component of the state message.
 Each entry in this array is a JSON object consisting of the mandatory fields 'mapId', 'mapVersion', and 'mapStatus', which can be either 'ENABLED' or 'DISABLED'.
 An 'ENABLED' map can be used by the vehicle if necessary.
 A 'DISABLED' map must not be used.
 The status of the download process is indicated by the current action not being completed.
-Errors are also reported in the status.
+Errors are also reported in the state.

 Note that multiple maps with different mapIds can be enabled at the same time.
 There can only be one version of maps with the same mapId enabled at a time.
 If the 'maps' array is empty, this means that there are currently no maps available on the vehicle.

 #### 6.6.6.2 Map Download
 The map download is triggered by the 'downloadMap' instant action from the Master Control.
 This command contains the mandatory parameters 'mapId' and 'mapDownloadLink' under which the map is stored on the map server and which can be accessed by the vehicle.

-The AGV sets the 'actionStatus' to 'running' as soon as it starts downloading the map file.
-If the download is successful, the 'actionStatus' is updated to 'finished'.
+The AGV sets the 'actionStatus' to 'RUNNING' as soon as it starts downloading the map file.
+If the download is successful, the 'actionStatus' is updated to 'FINISHED'.
 If the download is unsuccessful, the status is set to 'failed'.
 Once the download has been successfully completed, the map must be added to the vehicle list of maps in the state.

 It is important to ensure that the process of downloading a map does not modify, delete, enable or disable any existing maps on the vehicle.